 More about Spectroscopic CMOS sensors

 As transistor become smaller, noise on circuits is serious problem.
 How to reduce noise and operate our circuit correctly is important issue for us.
 Our laboratory research noise reduction of substrate noise and power supply noise which are major noise on circuit.
 We also research three wire data encoding or on-chip thermometer to know temperature map on chip.

 More about Digital Active Substrate Noise Canceller

-More about Measurement Method and Reduction Method of Power Supply Noise
+More about Active Method for Resonant Power Supply Noise Reduction

 As transistor become smaller, power supply voltage become smaller, so that, to design analog circuits using such a process is becoming more and more difficult.
 We are studying and making researches on analog circuits using advanced CMOS process effectively, for example, time difference amplifiers, time-to-digital converters, and process variability monitors.
 Furthermore, we also design some circuits considering the performance variation due to the process variation or the aging effects of advanced CMOS processes.